roguh/roguh.github.io/intro.equipo.2021.11/intro_to_cs.md

 print(<YOUR CODE HERE>)
 ```

-# Exercise: compute the volume of a cube
+# Exercise: *calcule el volumen de un cubo* | compute the volume of a cube

 ```
 user_input = <YOUR CODE HERE>